taw00/manuscript-css/README.md

 ## Manuscript formatting?

-Take a look at the example PDFs in the [examples folder](./examples/) in this repository.
-Those are examples of how manuscripts are formatted: no fluff, easy to read and review.
+Take a look at the example PDFs in the [templates folder](./templates/) in this repository.
+Those are templates of how manuscripts are formatted: no fluff, easy to read and review.
 Here are some screenshots of the results . . .

 <a href="misc/README-short-story-poe.png"><img style="float: left; width: 49%;" src="misc/README-short-story-poe.png" alt="short format: The Tell-Tale Heart" /></a>